 Take a breath when confronted with ANY of these situations!
 Make an excuse to go outside or just sit for a minute and think.
 If you don’t have a positive ID- “that’s Ok”.
 There’s no harm in waiting until you get one.
 You either call in your mgr., phone a friend in the biz or take a sample and go home and get on the internet and call the client later.
 The truth is you can’t in all good conscience (and perhaps legally) treat for some unknown thing.
 This is even regardless of the times when people are breathing down your neck because they want an answer.

 You know, people think I’m so dang smart sometimes when I announce I’m “taking one more walk around” and then come up with the answer.
 When really I’m just buying time to figure out my next move.
 (Don’t tell anybody that-;) It’s sometimes just a matter of piecing the clues together as to why this “pressure” exists.
 So you know what I do?
-I head out to my truck to get away from their noise and break out my technicians guide, my ant book, my copy of Pest Free Blueprint (which I must say is pretty good) or even my really powerful scope.
+I head out to my truck to get away from their noise and break out my technicians guide, my ant book, or perhaps a phone app or even my really powerful scope.
 HEY–I’ve been doing this almost 3 decades and I’m telling you– if I have to do it, there’ll come a time when you have to as well.
 Just saying…..

 If I could give you one piece of advice, plan to avoid this last pressure more than any other.
 Walking away with a true ‘zero’ reading is far better than a blown gauge any day!